-Read all you need to know about schools in Austria, including the different types of curricula, costs, and how to choose the right one for your child.
+We explain all you need to know about primary schools in Austria, including the types of schools, the application process, fees, and more.

 - Useful resources